tnathu-ai/Stack_Overflow_Developer_Survey_2021_Analysis/README.md

 ### Jupyter Lab

-1. Download the 3879312 zipped project folder.
+1. Download the github zipped project folder or clone the github repo.
 Unzip it by double-clicking on it.

 2. In the terminal, navigate to the directory containing the project and install these packages and libraries